Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 2. Support Executive FunctioninG

-Provide coaching for executive functions like planning, organization, emotional control.
+Provide coaching for executive functions like planning, organization, and emotional control.

 Use techniques such as body doubling, where a peer offers accountability and motivation